-Minibus taxi in Gauteng is the most available and affordable form of public transport, and by extension in most urban areas in South Africa.
-Despite the advantages associated with minibus taxis, the disadvantages sometimes outweigh the advantages.
-That’s why we put together 5 questions to help you overcome challenges associated with using the minibus taxi in Gauteng.
+Minibus taxis in Gauteng are the most available and affordable form of public transport, and by extension in most urban areas in South Africa.
+Despite the advantages associated with minibus taxis, the disadvantages sometimes outweigh the benefits.
+That’s why I have put together five questions to help you overcome challenges related to using the minibus taxi in Gauteng.
 Make sure you have answers to the questions – for every trip.
-We recommend finding a friendly taxi driver, a local, or a fellow Nigerian who can answer all these questions a day before your trip.
+I recommend that you find a friendly taxi driver, a local, or a fellow Nigerian who can answer all these questions a day before your trip.

 Minibus taxis are the most popular mode of transport for most of South Africa’s population.
 In fact, the taxi industry is made up of 90% minibus taxis (Arrive Alive, 2018).